This Azure tutorial will discuss the simple steps to integrate dependency injection into Azure Functions with an example.

 }

-Step-9: Now the next step is we need to add a Startup assembly class file to the Project.
+9. The next step is adding a Startup assembly class file to the Project.

 Before adding that class file, we need to install the Below Nugget packages as the dependencies as the prerequisites